Dance-rock: History

-Despite predictions that rock music would replace disco in the dance clubs, a mix of post-disco, post-punk and new wave took its place instead.
+Despite predictions that rock music would replace disco in the dance clubs, a mix of post-disco, new wave and post-punk took its place instead.
 The first wave of artists arrived with New Order, Prince, the Human League, Blondie, Tom Tom Club (consisting of two members from Talking Heads) and Devo, followed by Daryl Hall & John Oates, Thompson Twins, Haircut 100, ABC, Depeche Mode and Spandau Ballet.
 The scene also produced many crossovers, including Kraftwerk getting R&B audiences with their 1981 influential album Computer World, which paved the way for Afrika Bambaataa's "Planet Rock" and electro in general.
 Reinstated interest in dance-rock and post-disco caused popularity of 12-inch singles and EPs around that era.

-Key influences of the genre include New Romantic synthpop acts Human League and Spandau Ballet while, according to Billboard, the pivotal record of the genre is Human League's "Don't You Want Me".
+Key influences of the genre include New Romantic, synth-pop acts Human League and Spandau Ballet while, according to Billboard, the pivotal record of the genre is Human League's "Don't You Want Me".

 Arthur Baker argued that synthesizers helped to shape the new music: "I'm into synthesizers right now.
 The options are limitless.
 It cuts costs and gives you more ultimate control, but it doesn't sound made up.
 It still has a human feel", while the sound, composed of electronic Eurodisco influences, was generally regarded as "cold, anti-human and mechanical."

 Legacy

-This kind of dance-rock influenced such alternative rock acts such as Garbage, No Doubt, Robbie Williams, Scissor Sisters, Young Love, Franz Ferdinand, Arctic Monkeys, Kasabian and the Killers.
+This kind of dance-rock influenced such alternative rock acts as Garbage, No Doubt, Robbie Williams, Scissor Sisters, Young Love, Franz Ferdinand, Arctic Monkeys, Kasabian and the Killers.